Motor racing-Aston's Alonso top in Saudi GP practice | Sports-Games

 The second round of what is a record 24-race season is being held at Jeddah's Corniche circuit on Saturday night, one day earlier than usual, to accommodate the start of Ramadan on Sunday night.
 Alonso's lap time compared with last year's fastest in second practice, a 1:29.603 also by Verstappen on the soft tyres.

+Hamilton collected a warning from stewards for blocking Williams' Logan Sargeant in the second session, with Mercedes fined 15,000 euros ($16,000).
+Stewards said it was clear from the team radio that Mercedes had failed to warn Hamilton that Sargeant was approaching at speed at turn 11, where visibility is impaired, and there would have been a serious crash had the American not gone off track.

 "I didn't realise someone was on a lap.
-I was trying to get out of the way for Sainz and all of a sudden there was a Williams there," the Briton said over the radio.
+I was trying to get out of the way for Sainz and all of a sudden there was a Williams there," Hamilton said over the radio.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)